 So if this WB preset is used, the camera will compensate by warming the image.
 Note: It adds more warmth than other presets to compensate for the extra cold tint of the flash.

-- Cloudy: Cloudy days are usually grey-ish.
+- Cloudy: Cloudy days are usually gray-ish.
 So if this WB preset is used, the camera will compensate by making the scene warmer, towards the pinks, to eliminate the blue cast of the clouds

 - Shade: This WB preset is similar to “Cloudy”, but it warms the scene in a more subtle way.